hastexo/ceph-intro/markdown/ceph.md

 --------
 # = Ceph

-Note: The **original** motivation behind Ceph -- back in 2005 -- was to provide a distributed filesystem, akin to the then-popular Lustre filesystem, but without its shortcomings.
-In short, it was meant to be "Lustre without the suck".
+Note: ...
+"Lustre without the suck".

 <!-- .slide: data-background="https://farm2.staticflickr.com/1264/1425884952_70a8ba747e_o_d.jpg" data-background-size="cover" -->
 Note: It originally came out of a research project (and PhD thesis) at the University of California, Santa Cruz (UCSC).
-The doctoral candidate was Sage Weil.
+The doctoral candidate was Sage Weil; the research was partially funded by the US Department of Energy.
+Sage continues to serve as Ceph's lead developer to this day, even though Ceph has grown a massive developer community in the interim.

+At the core of Ceph ...

 <!-- .slide: data-background-color="white" data-background-image="images/object-storage.svg" data-background-size="contain" -->
-Note: At the core of Ceph lies the notion of a low-level **object**.
+Note: ... lies the notion of a low-level **object**.
 And object is a chunk of data, of arbitrary size with an arbitrary number of key-value attributes attached to it.

+And collectively, that object store is known as...

 ## Reliable